STIHL Pressure Washers

 A great tool to own, the pressure washer can help with a wide variety of jobs around the house and garden.
 It will make your weekly car wash a breeze and get the garden and driveway looking great after the winter.
 However, it’s worth being mindful that once the novelty of your new pressure washer has worn off it’s quite easy to put it away and there it stays gathering dust.
 Let’s face it you don’t want to spend your hard-earned cash on a machine that will spend most of its life sat at the back of the shed.
 So, it is therefore important to decide which pressure washer will best suit your needs.

 Deciding what you want to use your pressure washer for is important as it should determine which machine you purchase.
-A light-duty job like the weekly car wash, with a pressure washer will cut through all that dirt in no time at all saving both time and energy, so much easier than the ‘old’ sponge and bucket as it will when hosing down the garden fencing each spring.
+A light-duty job like the weekly car wash, with a pressure washer, will cut through all that dirt in no time at all saving both time and energy, so much easier than the ‘old’ sponge and bucket as it will when hosing down the garden fencing each spring.
 Are these light-duty types of jobs you’ll want your pressure washer to do?

 Now as brilliant as using a pressure washer is, especially when you see how much time and energy they save you is to bear in mind they don’t always leave you with the end result you hoped for.
-The reason for this is usually because the power setting is too powerful for the job in hand or the type of surface you are hosing down.
+The reason for this is usually because the power setting is too powerful for the job at hand or the type of surface you are hosing down.
 Yes, it will get the dirt off but can also end up taking off the paint or surface finish too!
-So, it is really important to think about pressure washers power settings.
+So, it is really important to think about pressure washers’ power settings.
 Most models of pressure washers will come with their own settings, the cheaper models will usually have basic simple settings like high and low.
 Meanwhile, the more expensive models offer a range of settings, which some manufacturers call a rating system.

 If you decide that the only jobs you’ll be performing are light-duty, such as cleaning the car, then a cheaper pressure washer will be just fine.
-If though, you are looking at doing jobs that are more heavy-duty or varied, for example cleaning algae ridden driveways, patio’s or garden furniture then purchasing a machine that can offer a variety of power settings will be the best option.
-These models of pressure washers will make moving from one job to another much easier and by the flick of a switch you will be able to change the power settings to suit the surface being cleaned.
+If though, you are looking at doing jobs that are more heavy-duty or varied, for example cleaning algae-ridden driveways, patio’s or garden furniture then purchasing a machine that can offer a variety of power settings will be the best option.
+These models of pressure washers will make moving from one job to another much easier and by the flick of a switch, you will be able to change the power settings to suit the surface being cleaned.

 Another consideration is how often you will be using your washer, quality and durability are very important.
-In the long run it is worth paying that little bit more in the beginning as you will find the pressure washer will pay you back in how long it lasts and its continued performance.
+In the long run, it is worth paying that little bit more in the beginning as you will find the pressure washer will pay you back in how long it lasts and its continued performance.
 These will also provide you with a wider range of things it can do for you as they come with accessories and settings to suit both light and heavy-duty jobs.
 However, if your intention is to only use your pressure washer now and again then a cheaper model will be more than enough.

 Finally, sometimes model specifications can appear a little confusing when first buying a pressure washer.
 It is our opinion that there are two basic things you should look for, one is how long is the hose and the other, how powerful is the motor.
 This basically means the longer the hose the easier it is to move around the job you are doing and the more powerful the motor the higher the pressure of water the machine can produce.